 \section{Abstract}

-In this paper, we introduce a class of Dirichlet series defined in terms of the Riemann zeta-function, motivated by the study of their special values, and establish integral representations for these series.
-We also define an extension of the Euler--Mascheroni constant and express certain special values explicitly in terms of the Bendersky constants.
-These results provide a unified framework for evaluating Dirichlet series involving the Riemann zeta-function at integer arguments, together with the associated number-theoretic constants.
+In this paper, we introduce a class of Dirichlet series defined in terms of the Riemann zeta-function and establish integral representations for these series.
+Motivated by the study of their special values, we define an extension of the Euler--Mascheroni constant and obtain explicit expressions for certain values in terms of the Bendersky constants.
+These results provide a unified framework for the evaluation of Dirichlet series involving the Riemann zeta-function at integer arguments, together with the associated number-theoretic constants.

 \subjclass[2020]{Primary 11M41 $\cdot$ Secondary 11M06}

 \keywords{Riemann zeta-function, Generalized Euler--Mascheroni constant, Glaisher--Kinkelin constant, Bendersky constant, Stieltjes constant}